ETCM/basic-sysadmin-test/scripting/README.md

 - Puppet

-  A tool that is used for configration management of Linux and Windows based systems.
+  A tool that is used for configuration management of Linux and Windows based systems.
 It also provides the ability to perform patch management, provisioning, reporting and task automation.

   You should care about this tool because it offers a robust feature set that can allow for the management of many